sfwrprogclass/MoneySmarts/README.md

-# Money Smartz: Financial Life Simulator
+# MoneySmarts: Financial Life Simulator

-A 2D graphical financial education game inspired by the classic Oregon Trail.
-This game simulates the financial journey of life, from your first bank account as a teenager to retirement.
+MoneySmarts is an educational and entertaining financial life simulator game.
+Players make real-world financial decisions, manage budgets, purchase homes and vehicles, handle life events, and learn about personal finance in a fun, interactive way.

 ## Game Overview

-In Money Smartz, you'll navigate the financial challenges and opportunities of life:
+In MoneySmarts, you'll navigate the financial challenges and opportunities of life:

 - Start as a high school student getting your first bank account
 - Make education decisions (college, trade school, or start working)